PamelaShaw/ErrorCorrectionReview/README.md

 # ErrorCorrectionReview
-This paper reviews statistical methods to adjust  analyses for covariate and outcome measurement error
+This paper reviews statistical methods to adjust analyses for covariate and outcome measurement error.
+This directory contains code to analyze data which contains errors in the outcome and multiple covariates with 4 possible error correction methods, each of which relies on there being gold standard error-free data on a subset.
+This is an examle of a two-phase dataset structure, where phase 1 data contains the errorprone data available on everyone and the phase 2 data contains gold standard (error-free) data on a subset.
+The provided synthetic-mother-child-data-2025-03-18.csv file contains synthetic data used for each of the three R code files.
+In each file there is code to analyse a continuous outcome, binary outcome and survival outcome.
+1) SIM-tutorial-analyses-MI.R implements multiple imputation (MI)
+2) SIM-tutorial-analyses-SMLE.R implements semiparametric maximum likelihood estimation (SMLE)
+3) SIM-tutorial-analyses-Naive-DesignBased.R- implements the naive esimtate that ignores the measurment error (i.e. makes no correction), Inverse-probablity weighted analysis of the complete validated data, and a generalized raking (GR) method.
+GR is a type of AIPW.